Midwestern HomeLife

 Instructions

-• Preheat the oven to 350.
+• Preheat oven to 350.
 Line loaf pan with parchment paper.

-Wash and rinse the blackberries and pat dry with paper towels to remove excess moisture.
+Wash and rinse blackberries, pat dry with paper towels to remove excess moisture.
 Halve or quarter the blackberries if they are very large.

-• In a large bowl, cream butter and sugar with an electric mixer at medium speed until light and fluffy.
+• In a large bowl, cream butter and sugar with a mixer at medium speed until light and fluffy.

-• Mix in the eggs one at a time.
+Mix in eggs one at a time.
 Add lemon extract, lemon juice and zest, and Greek yogurt.
-Mix well, scraping down the sides of the bowl to get everything incorporated.
+Mix well, scraping down the sides of the bowl.

 • Sift the flour, salt, baking powder, and baking soda into the wet ingredients.
-If you don't have a sifter or strainer, whisk the dry ingredients together in a separate bowl.
+If you don't have a sifter, whisk the dry ingredients in a separate bowl, and add them to the batter.

-Stir the flour mixture into the wet ingredients with a wooden spoon until just combined.
+Stir the batter until just combined.
 Do not over mix.

-• Gently fold in about ⅔ of the blackberries into the lemon bread batter.
+• Gently fold about ⅔ of the blackberries into the batter.

-• Bake on the middle rack for 50-60 minutes until golden brown and a cake tester or toothpick inserted into the center of the bread comes out clean or with moist crumbs.
+• Bake on the middle rack for 50-60 minutes until golden brown.
+A toothpick inserted into the center of the bread should come out clean or with moist crumbs.

-If the top starts to get too dark before it's done baking, place a piece of foil over the top.
+If the top starts to get too dark before it's done baking, loosely cover the pan with foil.

-• Let bread cool in the pan on a wire rack for 20 minutes.
-Remove the baked loaf from the pan and place it on a cooling rack until it's completely cooled.
+• Cool bread in the pan on a wire rack for 20 minutes.
+Remove the baked loaf from the pan and cool completely on a cooling rack.

-Add the powdered sugar, fresh lemon zest, and melted butter to a medium bowl.
-Add the lemon juice, one tablespoon at a time, and stir until it reaches your desired drizzling consistency.
-I usually end up using two tablespoons of lemon juice.
+• Place powdered sugar, lemon zest, and melted butter in a medium bowl.
+Add the lemon juice, one tablespoon at a time, and stir until it reaches drizzling consistency.
+I usually use two tablespoons of lemon juice.

-Drizzle the glaze over the bread.
+Drizzle glaze over the bread.
 Let the glaze set, then serve!

 Notes